Published 1 March 2022

 “Terra Enigma” was my second “big video.”
 The first, “Dreams We’re Telling Ourselves,” is a rambling but comprehensive analysis of Nier: Gestalt.
 It was around the time I was working on “Terra Enigma” that I decided to pivot my channel from primarily a dumping ground for let’s plays to a place for posting video essays.
 For that reason, “Terra Enigma” is significant to me as an effort at refining the style of a “serious” video essay after “Dreams We’re Telling Ourselves,” whose sloppiness I acknowledged with the self-deprecating subtitle “A Protracted Look at Nier.”
 This itself was a mistake, as the speaker should seem confident.

 I now disagree with a lot I say in “Dreams We’re Telling Ourselves” and consider it lazy, most especially due to a lack of research on my assertions.
-In contrast, I still agree with my analysis in “Terra Enigma” and am proud of my (comparatively) robust research, though a decent portion of that research was coincidentally for a final university paper whose thesis stemmed from me reading some economics literature and finding it delusional.
+In contrast, I still agree with my analysis in “Terra Enigma” and am proud of my (comparatively) robust research, though a decent portion of that research was coincidentally for a final university paper.
 Even so, I vacillate on whether “Terra Enigma” is the superior video essay.

 “Terra Enigma” front-ends disclaimers and unnecessary content, ruining the pacing.
 The “title card” does not appear until almost eight minutes in.
 Late titles are for dramatic stories, as in a film, not for video essays.
 There are two reasons for this overlong opening.
 Neither are justifications but explanations.